- Apparel brand minä founded by designer Akira Minagawa.

 - Relocated the flagship store from Shirokanedai to Daikanyama.

-- Launched call, a new concept store with a café and grocery store, in the Spiral Building, Tokyo
+- Opened call, a new concept store with a café and grocery store, in the Spiral Building, Tokyo

 - Akira Minagawa was awarded the 2015 Mainichi Design Award by Mainichi Newspaper and the 66th Minister of Education, Culture, Sports, Science and Technologies Art Encouragement Prize from the Agency for Cultural Affairs, Government of Japan.